swampyrad/RadTechZombies/README.md

 Sprite Edit: ItsNatureToDie
 Idea Base: Minigunner's avatar, David G's sprites, lack of a minigunner on the Beastiary

-Melee Zombie sounds from Resident Evil 1 by Capcom
+Melee Zombie/Zombie Dog sounds from Resident Evil 1 by Capcom Zombie Dog sprites from Wolfenstein 3D by iD Software